Tips To Avoid Thanksgiving Overindulgence

 4. Avoid alcohol.
 You’ll be more comfortable and better able to handle the possible stress of the day.

 5. Skip the extras.
 Do you really need more butter, that extra roll, two desserts or the whipped cream to cover them?

 7. Stick with your favorites.
 Take a look at everything that is available but only choose the items you really like.
-The scalloped corn and the cheesy Brussel sprouts casserole may be something you can do without.
+The scalloped corn and Brussel sprouts casserole may be something you can do without.